animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="ulist">

-- `@EnableAuth`: Enables {data-store-name}'s old authentication and authorization security model.
-(Deprecated. {data-store-name}'s new integrated security framework can be enabled on both clients and servers by using {sdg-acronym}'s `@EnableSecurity` annotation, as described in “[Configuring
+- `@EnableAuth`: Enables GemFire's old authentication and authorization security model.
+(Deprecated.
+GemFire's new integrated security framework can be enabled on both clients and servers by using {sdg-acronym}'s `@EnableSecurity` annotation, as described in “[Configuring